tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 3.8 Amendments and Annotations

 The BDQ Core Standard supports the W3C Annotation Data Model (W3C 2017) for reporting the results from tests, including Amendment Type Tests.
-The bdqffdq:Assertion, with its Response.status, Response.result, and a Response.comment can form the body of an annotation, that is be related to an oa:Annotation through oa:hasBody.
+The bdqffdq:Assertion, with its Response.status, Response.result, and a Response.comment can form the body of an annotation, that is be related to an oa:Annotation through oa:body.
+An competency question in [Section 2.4 Framework Competency Questions](#24-Framework-Competency-Questions) illustrates how Assertions made by BDQ Core tests that are wrapped in oa:Annotations could be retrieved.

 The AMENDMENT tests in the BDQ Core only propose changes, and it becomes the responsibility of the consumer of the data quality report under Quality Control to assert when and what changes are made to records.
 The most consistent path is to allow consumers of data quality reports to extract the metadata about the reasoning for a change from the Response.comment in an Amendment, and add that to their representation of the data.